 Inventory, lb : 0

-White Pearmain apples are available in the fall season.
+White Pearmain apples are available in the fall.

-White Pearmain apples are a good source of soluble fiber, which has been proven to help lower cholesterol, control weight, and regulate blood sugar.
-They also contain vitamins A and C, as well as a trace amount of boron and potassium, most of which is located in the skin of the apple.
+White Pearmain apples are a good source of soluble fiber, vitamins A and C, and contain trace amounts of boron and potassium, most of which is located in the skin of the apple.

-The White Pearmain apple was first classified as such in 1858 by the American Pomological Society, there is speculation however about the origin of the first White Pearmain tree.
+There is some debate over the origin of the first White Pearmain apple.
 Some believe it to be of American decent coming from the tree grafts of early pomologists traveling in the eastern United States.
-Others suspect it to be a relative of an old English apple that dates back to 1200 A.D.
-The White Pearmain thrives in the climate of the southern portion of Ohio, Indiana, Illinois and Kansas as well as in the Pacific Northwest.
+Others suspect it to be a relative of an old English apple that dates back to 1200 BCE.
+Today White Pearmain apples can be found at specialty markets in the United States and Europe.